Background to legislative work

 In recent decades, there have been rapid and powerful advances in the space sector all over the world.
 The commercialisation of the sector is opening up new opportunities.
 In Switzerland, too, the number of public and private actors active in this field is growing.

-Against this background, the Federal Council decided in February 2022 to update Switzerland's space policy and to draft a legislation on space operations.
-The 2023 Space Policy (adopted by the Federal Council in April 2023) serves as a guide for the Confederation's future activities in this sector and as a political guideline for the space legislation currently being developed.
+The 2023 Space Policy (adopted by the Federal Council in April 2023) serves as a guide for the Confederation's activities in space and as a political guideline for the space legislation currently being developed.
 This first federal act on space operations will provide public and private stakeholders in the space sector with a legal framework that is both flexible and reliable.